 - Advocacy campaigns

-It includes the language, images, fonts, colours and stories you use.
+It includes the language, images, fonts, colors and stories you use.

-These things add up to give someone an overall impression of what your organisation does, and the kind of culture and workplace environment you provide.
+These things add up to give someone an overall impression of what your organization does, and the kind of culture and workplace environment you provide.

 Are you small and deeply embedded in your community, or are you a household name?
 Are you corporate and conservative or fun and funky?
-Are you religious or secular?
 Do you have a clear and well-articulated vision?
 Do you support and empower staff and service users to have a voice?
 Do you get active in social justice causes and campaigns?
 Do you talk about the support, professional development and wellbeing options offered to your staff team?
 Are you out there on Facebook and Twitter?

 Successful NFP brands

 Berry Street includes ‘Since 1877’ and ‘We never give up’ in its logotype.

 This already tells you a few important things.
 They have been around a long time, are an established organization and likely to be more traditional in their approach.
 Their tagline tells you they are passionate and committed in their services and value the people they work with.

 Another example of organisational brand positioning is the increasing number of NFPs who participate in events to demonstrate a set of values to the public.
 Take Victoria’s Pride March and Sydney’s Gay & Lesbian Mardi Gras.
 This year the former included contingents from Berry Street (with a foster care themed contingent), HomeGround Services, Hanover Welfare Services, beyondblue and the Australian Nursing Federation plus universities, local councils and corporations.
 It’s one thing to say you value diversity, but but another entirely when your CEO is at Mardi Gras.

 An organisation like headspace makes a very strong statement in all its public materials that it is a funky and innovative youth service with a very professional, even slick, corporate image.
 Job applicants would expect this sense of creativity, fun and professionalism to extend to its organisational culture.